Zip Gun Boogie

 "Zip Gun Boogie" is a 1974 single, originally credited in the UK as a solo single by Marc Bolan of the British glam rock band T. Rex.
 In other territories, the single was credited to "T. Rex" or "Marc Bolan and T. Rex"; almost all reissues of the track credit it solely to T. Rex.
 The track and its B-side feature on the 1975 T. Rex album Bolan's Zip Gun.

-The single was in the UK charts for a total of three weeks, peaking at No. 41, making it T. Rex's lowest charting single during Bolan's lifetime.
+The single was in the UK Singles Chart for a total of three weeks, peaking at number 41, making it T. Rex's lowest charting single during Bolan's lifetime.